Henry Middlemore: Mission to Scotland

+Mary, Queen of Scots, at Carlisle Castle

 In 1568 he was given a delicate mission mediating between the exiled Mary, Queen of Scots and her half-brother, the Regent Moray.
 He went to Carlisle and spoke to Mary on 13 June.
-Middlemore noted her "great passion and weeping, complaining of her evil usage and contarious handling to her expectation".
+Middlemore noted her "great passion and weeping, complaining of her evil usage and contrarious handling to her expectation".
 Mary realised her chances of meeting Queen Elizabeth were fading, and she said to him:Alas, it is a small piece of comfort to me (nay rather it is a hurt to me) to be removed hence and not to be brought to the Queen my good sister; but now I am in her hands, and so she may dispose of me as she will.

 He then rode into Dumfries in Scotland and met Regent Moray at Kenmure Castle on 16 June.
 He was instructed to tell Moray that Queen Elizabeth wished he would cease hostility against Mary's remaining followers, and end his campaign of slighting their castles.
 Kenmure belonged to Mary's supporter the Laird of Lochinvar, and Moray's soldiers were demolishing it.
 He also spoke to William Maitland at Hoddom Castle.
 Mary heard about the continued demolitions before Middlemore returned to see her at Carlisle, and "fell into great passion".
 He spoke to Mary again at Carlisle Castle on 28 June.

 Middlemore came back from Scotland with Moray's statement that he had obtained the casket letters, which demonstrated that Mary was guilty of the murder of her husband Lord Darnley and not fit to rule.
 Moray hoped that Middlemore would tell Queen Elizabeth that his offers of peaceable settlement to Mary's followers in the West of Scotland had been "despitefully rejected".

+Middlemore seems to visited Mary again in February 1580 when her keeper, the Earl of Shrewsbury, was unwell.

 Mary, Queen of Scots, never forgot Middlemore's role in the events of 1568.
 She mentioned in April 1583 to the Earl of Shrewsbury and Robert Beale how she had instructed her allies in Scotland not to fight her enemies when the opportunity was theirs and so lost her advantage.
+Mary also relied on what Middlemore had said to her in 1568 as a guarantee of Elizabeth's hospitality to her and her safety in England.
+In September 1586, Robert Beale wrote to Francis Walsingham's about Mary's reliance on Middlemore's 1568 message from Elizabeth, and Beale thought there was no licence of impunity if Mary troubled Elizabeth's estate.